 The purpose of the NH NASW Diversity Awareness Committee is to increase awareness of diversity issues, advocate for the needs of diverse populations within our communities, support diversity in our profession and in our board, and encourage opportunities for social workers to build their ability to meaningfully apply diversity principles.

-Meets the 4th Wednesday of the month from 9 – 10:30 am at the NH NASW Chapter Office.
-New members are always welcome!
+Meets the third Wednesday of the month from 9 – 10:30 am at the NH NASW Chapter Office or via Zoom New members are always welcome!
 Visit our event calendar for more information.

 NH Political Action for Candidate Election (PACE)

 Chair- Jill Johnson Bardsley, LICSW

 The PACE committee provides a legal way for NASW-NH to make campaign contributions to candidates on the local level.
 This committee is primarily focused on electoral activities aimed at supporting specific candidates who promote or espouse NASW policies.